Stevoisiak/JavaFX-Online-Chess/README.md

 # JavaFX-Online-Chess
-Simple chess program written in JavaFX
+Simple chess program written in JavaFX.
+Note that by default this program uses localhost for multiplayer.

 ## Feature List